 Peter A. Pavarini

-Peter Pavarini is a partner in the Squire Sanders Healthcare Practice Group.
+Peter Pavarini is the co-leader of the Squire Patton Boggs Healthcare Practice Group.
 He focuses his practice on the representation of hospitals and other healthcare providers in a wide range of strategic, regulatory and transactional matters, particularly physician alignment models and the development of clinically integrated provider organizations.
-Peter has devoted his entire legal career to addressing the challenges and opportunities presented by regulatory reforms and marketplace trends.
+Peter has devoted his entire legal career to addressing the challenges and opportunities presented by healthcare regulatory reforms and marketplace trends.
 He has been listed in The Best Lawyers in America

-He has been instrumental in launching Squire Sanders Triage Health Law Blog.
+.
+He has been instrumental in launching the Squire Patton Boggs Triage Health Law Blog.
 Peter is frequently quoted in national publications covering the healthcare industry, and contributed the legal chapter of the seminal text, Essentials of Health Care Finance

 by William O. Cleverly.

-Throughout his career, Peter has contributed his time and creativity to numerous boards and commissions advancing the public’s interest in achieving equitable access to healthcare including the Affordable and Sustainable Health Care Project, the Ohio Senate’s Certificate of Need Advisory Commission, the Ohio Department of Insurance Agents Pre-Licensing Board and Ohio Legal Assistance Foundation’s Charitable Organization Project.
+Throughout his career, Peter has contributed his time and creativity to numerous boards and commissions advancing the public’s interest in achieving equitable access to healthcare including the Affordable and Sustainable Health Care Project, the Ohio Senate’s Certificate of Need Advisory Commission and Ohio Legal Assistance Foundation’s Charitable Organization Project.
 In 2006 Peter and his spouse founded the Grace Clinic of Delaware County, a free medical ministry that has served thousands of patients who lack access to basic health services.
-He was recently recognized for this accomplishment by the Columbus Bar Association and in being named to the inaugural class of AHLA’s Pro Bono
+He was recently recognized for this accomplishment by the Columbus Bar Association and was named to the inaugural class of AHLA’s Pro Bono

 Champions.
-He has also served on the boards of numerous charities including Goodwill Columbus, the Friends of the Homeless and Three Strands, which is developing a new surgical hospital in the Central African Republic.
+He has also served on the boards of numerous charities including Goodwill Columbus, the Friends of the Homeless and Three Strands, which is developing surgical facilities in Africa.

 Peter has taught at the collegiate and post-graduate levels since 1979 including The Ohio State University Fisher School of Business, Capital University Law School and Park College.
+He also serves as a member of the faculty of the American College of Healthcare Executives and regularly lectures on healthcare collaboration.
 He was the editor in chief of United States Health Care Laws and Rules

 from 1995–2006, the legal editor of the Journal of the American Academy of Urgent Care Medicine